 Adding a LCD Touchscreen Display to Raspberry Pi

-I will feature 4D Systems 4DPi-32 LCD hat in this tutorial.
-The 4DPi-32 is the 3.2" version of their 4DPi line of products which also include sizes 3.5" and 2.4".
+I will feature a 4D Systems 4DPi-32 LCD hat in this tutorial.
+The 4DPi-32 is the 3.2" version of their 4DPi line of products which also includes sizes 3.5" and 2.4".
 It's a resistive touchscreen, which means you need to have a stylus for it.

 Raspberry Pi OS Requirement